All Episodes

 We're talking about the United Auto Workers, which gives practically every dime in political donations to one party.

-I don't think every United Auto worker is a liberal Democrat.
+I don't think every United Auto Worker is a liberal Democrat.

-I know some of them are very conservative and they uh and they vote Republican, but their their dues, all the money that they uh have to have to give to the Union, vast majority of it goes to Democrats.
+But their dues, all the money that they have to give to the union, vast majority of it goes to Democrats.

 And let's face it, where are the big three?